-As you approach the orchard there are multiple entrances; the first entrance is a gravel road leading to the Apple barn, which offers designated handicap parking in-front of the barn and ample parking spaces around the barn for customers just wanting to purchase items from the apple barn.
-The second entrance leads to a grassy overflow parking area that is large and provides lots of parking spaces and its gravel road leads to the entrance of the apple trees for apple picking.
+As you approach the orchard there are multiple entrances.
+The first entrance is a gravel road leading to the Apple Barn, which offers designated handicap parking in front of the barn.
+There is ample parking around the barn for customers just wanting to purchase items from the Apple Barn.
+The second entrance leads to a large, grassy, overflow parking area that provides lots of parking spaces.
+The gravel road from here leads to the entrance of the apple trees for U Pick.

-As you walk up to the apple barn or concession stand the ground is concrete making it easier for those in wheelchairs to navigate.
-Near the concession stand is a large red barn that has restrooms, they are in a typical stall form and were clean during our visit.
+As you walk up to the apple barn or concession stand, the ground is concrete, making it easier for those in wheelchairs to navigate.
+Near the concession stand is a large red barn that has restrooms, which were very clean during our visit.
 There are also two green porta-potties located at the children’s activity area.
 There is ample seating and picnic tables at this apple orchard.
-Some picnic tables are located at the apple barn by the concession stand and lots more at the children’s area.
-The activities in this orchard are not in a large field and are separated by the gravel parking space and exit road.
+Some picnic tables are located at the apple barn by the concession stand and lots more are at the children’s area.

-We began our fun journey at the Apple Barn.
-The barn sells a variety of fresh apples from the orchard and locally homegrown fruits and vegetables.
-There were a large variety of jams, jellies, maple syrups, honey, candy, delicious baked treats and a variety of caramel apples.
-The apple barn offers lots of fall décor options and my favorite item to buy from Anderson apple orchard is their homemade apple butter and apple cider.
+We began our journey at the Apple Barn.
+The barn sells a variety of fresh apples from the orchard, as well as locally grown fruits and vegetables.
+There was a large variety of jams, jellies, maple syrups, honey, candy, delicious baked treats, and a variety of caramel apples.
+The apple barn also offers lots of fall décor options.
+However, my favorite items to buy from Anderson apple orchard are their homemade apple butter and apple cider.

-The concession stand boasts lots of items to choose from; a family favorite is the elephant ears with the famous Anderson orchard apple butter on top.
-There are cold and warm apple cider, as well as slushy apple cider to choose from.
-There are also biscuits with apple butter, fried apple pies, soft serve ice cream, hot dogs and it’s not an apple orchard without delicious caramel apples and caramel apple fondue that’s always a hit with my boys.
+The concession stand boasts many delicious fall treats.
+A family favorite is the elephant ears with the famous Anderson orchard apple butter on top.
+Choose from cold or warm apple cider, or even an apple cider slushie.
+You may want to try everything on the menu!
+Other options include biscuits with apple butter, fried apple pies, soft serve ice cream, hot dogs, and the apple orchard favorite, caramel apples and caramel apple fondue.

-U-Pick apples is available and is priced based on bag size.
-You first choose your bag size than you are free to roam among the apple trees and choose the apples best for your family.
-Paying for the bag is after picking apples.
-There are also U-Pick pumpkins available with only one large patch to choose from.
-A grassy area near the Apple barn does offer already picked pumpkin varieties and beautiful mums.
+U-Pick apples are available and are priced based on bag size.
+First, choose your bag size, then you are free to roam among the apple trees and choose the best apples for your family.
+After you pick your apples, you’ll pay for your bag.
+There are also U-Pick pumpkins available in a large pumpkin patch.
+A grassy area near the Apple Barn has pumpkins and beautiful mums that are pre-picked.

-Other than apple picking, my boys love the children’s area at the orchard.
-This year there is a larger new playground that my boys absolutely loved playing on.
-Its larger and provided lots of space for kids to run and play.
-There are also lots of new swings for big kids and adults; as well as, new infant/toddler swings.
-Afterwards, we headed to the large hay mountain for cute pictures and some climbing fun.
-There is also a cute wooden apple tree photo cutout that makes the perfect picture place each year.
-If you homeschool, part of a co-op or simply want to give your kiddos a quick apple lesson, the children’s area offers an education center that includes information on “How an Apple Grows”, “Inside the Apple”, and “Pick ‘N’ Learn Apples”.
-All the children’s activities are free during your family visit at the apple orchard.
+In addition to the apple picking, my boys love the children’s area at the orchard.
+There is a large playground for children to enjoy.
+There are lots of swings for big kids and adults, as well as new infant/toddler swings.
+Afterwards, head to the large hay mountain for cute pictures and some climbing fun.
+There is also a cute wooden apple tree photo cutout that makes the perfect annual photo-op.
+If you homeschool, are part of a co-op, or simply want to give your kiddos a quick apple lesson, the children’s area offers an education center that includes information on “How an Apple Grows”, “Inside the Apple”, and “Pick ‘N’ Learn Apples”.
+Best of all, the children’s activities are all free!

-A popular attraction with kids is always the hayride, there’s something about riding behind a tractor that make kids want to hop on for a fun ride.
-The hayride took us through apple trees, the beautiful view of the fishing lake with its color changing trees, then by the pumpkin patch and through more apple trees before heading back.
+A popular attraction with kids is always the hayride, which is offered on weekends in October.
+There’s something about riding behind a tractor that’s just so exciting for kids.
+The hayride took us through apple trees, near the beautiful fishing lake with its trees full of autumn foliage, then by the pumpkin patch, and through more apple trees before heading back.
 The hayride was $3 per person and free for children 3 and under.
-If your family loves fishing, then you’ll love fishing at their scenic lake and it’s $10 per person.
-Each year in October the orchard also hosts an apple festival & craft fair, a kid’s festival, and an Orchard dash.
+If your family loves fishing, then you have to cast a line at the Anderson Orchard fishing lake.
+Each year, the orchard also hosts an Apple Festival that includes a craft fair, as well as a family-friendly October Fest.

-This orchard has my family coming back each year for its beautiful apple trees, apple butter and overall environment.
-Call (317) 831-4181 or email email@example.com for more information.
+Anderson Orchard has my family coming back each year for the beautiful apple trees, apple butter, and overall atmosphere.
+Call (317) 831-4181 for more information.

 369 East Greencastle Road